MichaelAHood/readmissions-risk-scorer/README.md

 Once a preditive model has been created and validated, it can be deployed as a cloud-based service that allows the model's predictive capabilities to be used by other applications.
 For example, discharge planning software can pass a list of patient IDs to the model and receive a score that indicates the readmission risk for each patient.

-Once high-risk patients have been identified, their EMRs and discharge plans can be modified  to mitigate any risk factors that appear.
+Once high-risk patients have been identified, their EMRs and discharge plans can be modified to mitigate any risk factors that have been identified.

 ## 3. How to Use the Solution